The morning rehearsals start with informal prayers, and include breaks and sectional coaching as well as the lively full practices in church.

 There are musical and non-musical events each day that count towards the Challenge Cup, which is awarded at the final Sunday prize-giving to the Group that has amassed the most points (each group comprising mixed-age teams of boys and of girls, plus Junior Leaders and a Senior Adviser).

-At the end of the week the pattern changes, with a service of Choral Evensong in Carlisle Cathedral on the Friday, the concert in Penrith on the Saturday, then on the Sunday two services in Morland Church and a Parents Tea and prize-giving.
+At the end of the week the pattern changes, with a service of Choral Evensong in Carlisle Cathedral on the Friday, the concert in Penrith on the Saturday, then on the Sunday two services in Morland Church and lunch and prize-giving.